 Sound Recordist Teams

-Complete sound departments for film, TV, and commercial productions across Lima and Cusco and all of Peru.
+Complete sound departments for film, TV, and commercial shoots across Lima, Cusco, and all of Peru.

-A sound recordist specializes in capturing audio in the field, whether recording dialogue, ambient soundscapes, or specific sound effects for a production.
-From Lima's Tondero Studios to location shoots amid the Andes and the Amazon basin, they select appropriate microphones, manage recording equipment, and monitor audio quality in real time.
-Clean field recordings are the foundation of a production's final sound design.
+A sound recordist captures audio in the field.
+The job covers dialogue, ambient soundscapes, and specific sound effects for a production.
+From Lima's Tondero Studios to shoots in the Andes and the Amazon basin, they pick the right microphones and manage the recording gear.
+They watch audio quality in real time as they go.
+Clean field recordings are the base of a production's final sound design.

-We connect you with sound recordists who bring both technical expertise and a trained ear to location recording across Peru.
-Our network includes professionals experienced at Tondero Films, DAFO-registered productions, and documentary fieldwork from Machu Picchu to the Amazon rainforest, each committed to delivering pristine audio that enhances the final mix.
+We connect you with sound recordists who bring both tech skill and a trained ear to location recording across Peru.
+Our network spans pros on Tondero Films, DAFO-registered shoots, and documentary fieldwork from Machu Picchu to the Amazon rainforest.
+Each one delivers pristine audio that lifts the final mix.

 ACT 01